Skip to contents

 Data-frame of predictor, response, and offset variables.
 Also includes variables that specify space, time, variables, and the distribution for samples, as identified by arguments variable_column, time_column, space_columns, and distribution_column.

-Specification for structural equation model structure for constructing a space-variable interaction. sem=NULL disables the space-variable interaction; see make_sem_ram().
+Specification for structural equation model structure for constructing a space-variable interaction. space_term=NULL disables the space-variable interaction; see make_sem_ram() for notation.

-Specification for time-series structural equation model structure including lagged or simultaneous effects for constructing a space-variable interaction. dsem=NULL disables the space-variable interaction; see make_dsem_ram() or make_eof_ram().
+Specification for time-series structural equation model structure including lagged or simultaneous effects for constructing a time-variable interaction, which is then combined in a separable process with the spatial correlation to form a space-time-variable interaction (i.e., the interaction occurs locally at each site). spacetime_term=NULL disables the space-variable interaction; see make_dsem_ram() or make_eof_ram().

 family

-A function returning a class family, including gaussian(), lognormal(), tweedie(), binomial(), Gamma(), or poisson().
+A function returning a class family, including gaussian(), lognormal(), tweedie(), binomial(), Gamma(), poisson(), nbinom1(), or nbinom2().
 Alternatively, can be a named list of these functions, with names that match levels of data$distribution_column to allow different families by row of data.
 Delta model families are possible, and see Families for delta-model options,

 space_columns

 A string or character vector that indicates the column(s) of data indicating the location of each sample.
-When spatial_graph is an igraph object, space_columns is a string with with levels matching the names of vertices of that object.
-When spatial_graph is an fmesher or sfnetwork object, space_columns is a character vector indicating columns of data with coordinates for each sample.
+When spatial_domain is an igraph object, space_columns is a string with with levels matching the names of vertices of that object.
+When spatial_domain is an fmesher or sfnetwork object, space_columns is a character vector indicating columns of data with coordinates for each sample.

 time_column